Chia-Network/chiapos/documents/proof_of_space.md

 ### Replotting Attack

 Some plots will by random noise have greater per-byte effectiveness.
 The amount of this is proportional to the square root of the size of the plot with a small constant factor so the potential gains aren't high.
-Furtermore, this requires evaluating the entire forward propagatio phase.
+Furthermore, this requires evaluating the entire forward propagation phase.
 If a farmer has multiple plots, and wants to delete one of them, the least effective one can be reclaimed first.

 ### Reduce Checkpoint table size